-&lt;sup>3 "Directed Biogas" is defined as pipeline quality methane, injected into the pipeline system, and nominated to Duke Energy Progress generating facilities; this methane is biogenically derived from Swine Waste, Poultry Waste, and general Biomass sources.
+&lt;sup>3 "Directed Biogas" is defined as pipeline quality methane, injected into the pipeline system, and nominated to Duke Energy Carolinas generating facilities; this methane is biogenically derived from Swine Waste, Poultry Waste, and general Biomass sources.

-The Company has entered into three contracts to purchase swine waste-derived directed biogas from projects in North Carolina.
-One project successfully interconnected with Piedmont in March 2018 and another in December 2019.
-Both facilities are sending biogas to DEP's Smith Energy Complex where swine RECs are being generated.
-The third project is expected to come online in 2021.
+The Company has entered into one contract to purchase swine waste-derived directed biogas from a project in the Midwest and one contract to purchase swine waste-derived directed biogas from a project in North Carolina.
+The project in the Midwest is online and producing RECs, and the North Carolina project is expected to come online in 2021.
 The Company continues to explore opportunities for additional directed biogas in North Carolina through discussions with developers as well as participation in a collaborative group working to deploy renewable natural gas in Eastern North Carolina.